European shares tip lower on U.S. data, Russia risk

 Airline Ryanair and consumer-goods group Reckitt Benckiser were among the outperformers, with both up 2.7 percent after a blowout quarter for the airline led it to raise its profit forecast and after Reckitt said it planned to sell its heroin-addiction treatment, worth $4.9 billion by some measures.

-France's Danone was also among the top gainers, up 0.9 percent following a report that the food and beverage major is in talks to sell its medical nutrition business to U.S. group Hospira in a deal valuing the unit at about $5 billion, or 3.7 billion euros.
+France's Danone was also among the top gainers, up 0.9 percent following a report that the food and beverage major is in talks to sell its medical nutrition business to U.S. group Hospira in a deal valuing the unit at about $5 billion ( 2.94 billion pounds), or 3.7 billion euros.

 "In the past, the price mentioned was 3 billion euros, so this 3.7 billion euro tag is a better price," a Paris-based trader said.